 A dermal punch biopsy using a local anesthetic is usually diagnostic.
 Occasionally, wide local excision is necessary to differentiate VIN from cancer.
 Subtle lesions may be delineated by staining the vulva with toluidine blue or by using colposcopy.

-Vulvar Cancer by Stage
+Prognosis for Vulvar Cancer

 Diagnose vulvar cancer by biopsy, and stage it surgically.

-For cancers without distant metastases, use wide excision, and unless stromal invasion is < 1 mm, do lymph node dissection or sentinel lymph node biopsy.
+For cancers without distant metastases, use wide local excision, and unless stromal invasion is < 1 mm, do lymph node dissection or sentinel lymph node biopsy.